ratankaliani/sp1-vectorx/README.md

 Run `VectorX` script to update the LC continuously.

-In `/`, run
+In `/script`, run

 ```
-cargo run --bin vectorx
+cargo run --bin script --release
 ```

 ## Cycle Count

-The rough cycle count of SP1 VectorX is ~200M cycles.
+Header Range
+- ~200M cycles.
+Primarily dominated by Blake2B hashing of the headers in the header range commitment tree.

+Rotate
+- ~XM cycles.